Santeep/Coding/README.md

 # Coding-Learning
-Only Basic and learning Code,
+Only Basic and learning Code.
-Coding trial and errorapproches